35percent/newblog/_posts/2021-08-05-former-council-leader-slides-through-the-revolving-doors.md

 ![](/img/c8vumwwxcaeliyc.jpg)

-After political pressure mounted, last year Southwark Council was [forced to U-turn](https://www.35percent.org/aylesbury-estate-fds-variation/) on its agreement with Notting Hill and fork out £193m so that 581 new homes in phase 1 of the scheme will be council homes for tenants being 'decanted'.
+After political pressure mounted, last year Southwark Council was [forced to U-turn](https://www.35percent.org/aylesbury-estate-fds-variation/) on its agreement with Notting Hill and fork out £193m so that 581 new homes in phase 1 of the scheme will be converted to council homes for tenants being 'decanted'.

 ## Canada Water redevelopment